msmith0913/teachingwithmaps/README.md

 # Teaching with Maps

 This repository contains a mapping classroom activity.
 It was designed for a college digital humanities course, but it has applications across a variety of humanities and data-oriented courses.
 Feel free to adapt and circulate!
+The live version of the template is here: https://msmith0913.github.io/teachingwithmaps/

 # The Activity